including

 Key differences

-Apart from usually excludes or separates something.
+Apart from usually takes something out, excludes it, or treats it separately.
 Including explicitly counts it inside the set.

-Among places something in the middle of a group.
-Including names a member as part of the set.
+Among places someone or something inside a group.
+Including names that member and counts it as part of the whole.

 Quick check questions (decision tree)